SanJeosutin/Simply-Adventure/README.md

-# Simply Idle
+# Simply Venture
- You just need to idle and occasionally click a button here and there
+ Click a button and see where the story takes you!